Catch-22: Military-industrial complex

 While the military's enemies are Germans, none appear in the story as enemy combatants.
 This ironic situation is epitomized in the single appearance of German personnel in the novel, who act as pilots employed by the squadron's mess officer, Milo Minderbinder, to bomb the American encampment on Pianosa.
 This predicament indicates a tension between traditional motives for violence and the modern economic machine, which seems to generate violence simply as another means to profit, quite independent of geographical or ideological constraints which creates a military–industrial complex.
 Heller emphasizes the danger of profit-seeking by portraying Milo without "evil intent".
 Milo's actions are portrayed as the result of greed, not malice.

 Characters

-The novel has over 50 named characters, many of which have titular chapters dedicated to expanding on their personalities or motivations.
+The novel has over 50 named characters, many of whom have titular chapters dedicated to expanding on their personalities or motivations.

 Influences

 Heller wanted to be a writer from an early age.
 His experiences as a bombardier during World War II inspired Catch-22; Heller later said that he "never had a bad officer".
 In a 1977 essay on Catch-22, Heller stated that the "antiwar and antigovernment feelings in the book" were a product of the Korean War and the 1950s rather than World War II itself.
 Heller's criticisms are not intended for World War II but for the Cold War and McCarthyism.

 The influence of the 1950s on Catch-22 is evident through Heller's extensive use of anachronism.
 Though the novel is ostensibly set in World War II, Heller intentionally included anachronisms like loyalty oaths and computers (IBM machines) to situate the novel in the context of the 1950s.
 Many of the characters are based on or connected to individuals from the 1950s: